-The wrap program fees that you pay to our firm for portfolio management services are separate and distinct from the fees and expenses charged by mutual funds or exchange traded funds (described in each fund's prospectus) to their shareholders.
+As part of our investment advisory services to you, we may invest, or recommend that you invest, in mutual funds and exchange traded funds.
+The fees that you pay to our firm for investment advisory services are separate and distinct from the fees and expenses charged by mutual funds or exchange traded funds (described in each fund's prospectus) to their shareholders.
 These fees will generally include a management fee and other fund expenses.
 To fully understand the total cost you will incur, you should review all the fees charged by mutual funds, exchange traded funds, our firm, and others.
+For information on our brokerage practices, refer to the Brokerage Practices section of this brochure.